eisental/RedstoneChips/README.md

 * new /redchips-classes command.
 * renamed active list command to /redchips-active
 * new /redchips-classes command.
-* new /redchips-prefs command, for viewing and editing the preferences file from within the game. anybody can view them, but only an admin can edit.
+* new /redchips-prefs command, for viewing and editing the preferences file from within the game.
 * moved plugin files to the plugin folder.
 * preferences are now a yaml file.
 * added color to player messages.